-Engine Efficiency of a Leidenfrost Droplet Transporting System
+Engine efficiency of a Leidenfrost droplet transport system

 Leidenfrost effect, film boiling, heat transfer, engine efficiency, droplet transport, saw-tooth surfaceAbstract

-Leidenfrost droplet transporting engine energy efficiencies were calculated to determine its feasibility and practicality for various industrial purposes.
-The engine relied on the Leidenfrost effect to transport water droplets across a superheated aluminum surface with ratchet-like topology (Cole et al., 2015; Linke et al., 2006; Wells et al., 2015).
-An established protocol was used, permitting an unbiased analysis of only relevant data.
-Acceleration-time data was collected using Logger Pro 3® motion-tracking software and work was calculated using a Riemann summation technique.
-A power meter measured the hot plate’s total power input over 3-hours.
-Average trial times were used to determine each trial’s energy input, and engine efficiencies were subsequently calculated.
-Droplet size and ratchet angle were varied as parameters in attempt to optimize engine efficiency.
-The results indicate that this linear Leidenfrost system has an extremely low average percent efficiency (2.86E-07%), analogous to that of a rotational Leidenfrost system (Wells et al., 2005).
-Varying the droplet size or ratchet angle, as a variation and extension of previous studies, did not influence the efficiency to any statistically meaningful extent.
+We calculate the engine efficiency of a Leidenfrost droplet transport system to assess application for various industrial processes.
+The engine relies on the Leidenfrost effect to transport water droplets in a straight line across a superheated aluminium surface with ratchet-like topography.
+The engine efficiency of such a system has not been calculated in the literature thus far.
+Acceleration-time data was collected using Logger Pro 3® motion-tracking software and mechanical work was calculated using a midpoint Riemann sum.
+A power meter measured total power input at a constant rate.
+Average trial times were used to determine the power input for each trial, and engine efficiencies were subsequently calculated.
+Droplet volume and ratchet angle were varied as parameters in attempt to optimize engine efficiency.
+Our results give an extremely low average percent efficiency (2.86E-07%), which agrees with previously reported results for an analogous turbine system, to an order of magnitude.
+Varying the ratchet angle does not affect engine efficiency to any statistically meaningful extent.
+Increasing droplet volume in the 15-35 µL range tends to marginally improve engine efficiency for steep ratchet angles.

 References